sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/executing-workflows.rst

 Scheduling Workflow Execution with Scheduler of Choice
 ----------------------------------------------------------

-Since Fire workflows can be submitted with Spark-Submit, you can use your Scheduler of Choice for scheduling the Execution of the Workflows.
+Since Fire workflows can be submitted with Spark-Submit, you can use your scheduler of choice for scheduling the execution of the workflows.

-- Click on the 'Schedule' Button of Workflow we want to Schedule
+- Click on the 'Schedule' button of the workflow we want to schedule.

 .. figure:: ../../../_assets/user-guide/workflow/5.PNG
    :alt: Workflow
    :width: 90%

-- Click on the Tab 'Schedule New Job' for Workflow
+- Click on the 'Schedule New Job' tab for the workflow.

  .. figure:: ../../../_assets/user-guide/workflow/6.PNG
    :alt: Workflow
    :width: 60%

- - Update the scheduled timing & email notifications after success & failure of workflow as per our requirements.
+ - Update the scheduled timing & email notifications after the success & failure of the workflow as per our requirements.

 .. figure:: ../../../_assets/user-guide/workflow/7.PNG
    :alt: Workflow